-There are four significant differences between proposed § 5.24 and proposed § 5.23.
-First, the definition of 'depository institution'' for purposes of § 5.23, which is based on the definition in §§ 143.8(a) and 152.13, includes credit unions, unlike the definition in § 5.3(f) applicable to § 5.24.
-Second, as included in the §§ 143.8(a)(1) and 152.18(a) and because all Federal savings associations are required to be FDIC-insured, paragraph (c) of proposed § 5.23 provides that the converting institution must have deposits insured by the FDIC or, if it is not so insured, must obtain insurance before converting.
-Third, proposed paragraph (d)(2)(ii)(K) of § 5.23, would require a converting institution that does not meet the qualified thrift lender test of 12 U.S.C.
+We note that there are four significant differences between §§ 5.24 and 5.23.
+First, the definition of "depository institution" for purposes of § 5.23, which is based on the definition in §§ 143.8(a) and 152.13, includes credit unions, unlike the definition in § 5.3(f), which is used in § 5.24.
+This is because credit unions may convert to a mutual Federal savings association but not to a national bank.
+Second, paragraph (c) of § 5.23 provides that the converting institution must have deposits insured by the FDIC or, if it is not so insured, must obtain insurance before converting.
+While some national banks may be uninsured, i.e., trust banks that do not accept deposits, all Federal savings associations are required to be insured.
+Third, paragraph (d)(2)(ii)(K) of § 5.23, requires a converting institution that does not meet the qualified thrift lender test of 12 U.S.C.
 1467a(m) to include a plan to achieve compliance within a reasonable period of time and to request an exception from the OCC in the application.
 This requirement reflects agency practice but is not expressly included in the current regulation.
 Fourth, paragraph (e) of § 5.23 includes certain provisions contained in § 143.10 that are unique to conversions of a mutual depository institution to a Federal mutual savings association.
-These provisions reflect the unique organizational structure of mutual depository institutions, which are largely member based.
+These provisions reflect the unique organizational structure of mutual depository institutions, which are not owned by shareholders but are mutual enterprises composed of depositor-members.

-Finally, the proposal includes provisions in § 5.23 to implement section 612 of the Dodd-Frank Act, as discussed below.
+Lastly, the final rule includes provisions in § 5.23 to implement section 612 of the Dodd-Frank Act, as discussed below.